saulgreenberg/Timelapse/SQLiteNeededFixes.md

    `SQLiteWrapper.cs` ~898-943) gives ~7s/1750ms max.
 Fixed by correcting the comment at `SQLiteWrapper.cs:938-942` to match reality (not by bumping `maxBusyAttempt`, to avoid a behavior change for a documentation-only problem).
-4. **#10 — Mailto: use the clipboard instead of an oversized URL body.** In `TimelapseMenuHelp.cs:219-253` (`MenuItemEmailErrorLog_Click`): copy `logContents` to the clipboard using the existing pattern at `Dialog/ExceptionShutdownDialog.xaml.cs:150-155` (`Clipboard.Clear(); Clipboard.SetText(...)`); build the `mailto:` URI with just the subject and a short fixed instructional body ("paste the log from your clipboard with Ctrl+V"), not the log content itself, so the URI can no longer overflow `ShellExecute`'s length ceiling; update the existing failure-path `MessageBox` (line 249-251) to also mention the clipboard copy as a fallback path.
+4. **#10 — Mailto: use the clipboard + Explorer-reveal instead of an oversized URL body.
+   DONE, awaiting manual test.** In `TimelapseMenuHelp.cs:219-253` (`MenuItemEmailErrorLog_Click`): copy `logContents` to the clipboard using the existing pattern at `Dialog/ExceptionShutdownDialog.xaml.cs:150-155` (`Clipboard.Clear(); Clipboard.SetText(...)`); also reveal the log file selected in File Explorer via `ProcessExecution.TryProcessStartUsingFileExplorerToSelectFile(logPath)` (`ProcessExecution.cs:126-140`) so the user can attach the real file instead of pasting text; build the `mailto:` URI with just the subject and a short fixed instructional body mentioning both fallbacks, not the log content itself, so the URI can no longer overflow `ShellExecute`'s length ceiling; the existing failure-path `MessageBox` now also mentions both fallbacks.
+Build verified; manual test (open Help > Email Error Log and confirm mail client opens, clipboard has the log, Explorer shows the file selected) still pending.

 **Verification (no lock-contention harness needed):** run the app uncontended end-to-end (new database, existing database, recognition features) and confirm every touched